wf-tb-amr documentation

 Input example

-The FASTQ or BAM input parameters for this workflow accepts the path to a directory containing one level of sub-directories which in turn contains FASTQ or BAM files.
+The FASTQ input parameter for this workflow accepts the path to a directory containing one level of sub-directories which in turn contain FASTQ files.
 The data is assumed to be multiplexed with the names of the sub-directories as barcodes.
-A sample sheet must be provided with --sample_sheet.
+A sample sheet can be provided with --sample_sheet.

 input_directory